Preparing for a Devils River Trip

 Three-Tier Waterfall (also known as The Cascades) - Located about 20.4 miles below the put-in, this Class II to III waterfall requires careful negotiation.
 Scout prior to running if possible, and approach from river right.

-Texas Parks and Wildlife Department has established shuttle service agreements with two outfitters to provide shuttle service for put-in and take-out on state-managed lands.
+Texas Parks and Wildlife Department has established a guide service agreement with the following outfitters to provide shuttle and guide services for paddling and fishing trips that launch and/or take-out on the Devils River State Natural Area units.

 - Southwest Paddler website: Additional information about planning a trip, and potential river hazards